 While also being another relaxed Sri Lankan beach town, Mirissa has more of a bohemian vibe than its neighbours.
 The town has alleyways filled with creative artwork.
-Major development is yet to take over the town.
+Any major development is yet to take over the town.
 Hopefully, this doesn’t change too much.
 There’s a crescent-shaped beach, with rasta style bars, which have similar offerings to Tangalle – delicious fresh seafood and chilled Lion Beers.
 The main attraction in Mirissa is the whale watching.
 The season runs from November-April/May.

-2 nights in Mirissa should be enough to explore the small town and take in the bohemian vibes, while relaxing in one of the laid back beach bars and do some whale watching, if you’re there in season.
+2 nights in Mirissa should be enough to explore the small town and take in the bohemian vibes while relaxing in one of the laid back beach bars and do some whale watching, if you’re there in season.